artasolovev/sbremote_docker/README.md

 ## Usage

-1. Clone this repository `git clone https://github.com/bsharper/sbremote`
+1. Clone this repository `git clone https://github.com/artasolovev/sbremote_docker`
-2. Run `cd sbremote`
+2. Run `cd sbremote_docker`
 2. Run `docker volume create sbremote_data`.
 This will create a volume for config file.
-3. Run `docker build -t sbremote .`.
+3. Run `docker build -t sbremote_docker .`.
 This will build sbremote image.
-4. Run `docker run --rm -it --network=host -v sbremote_data:/data sbremote --setup`.
+4. Run `docker run --rm -it --network=host -v sbremote_data:/data sbremote_docker --setup`.
 This will start setup container.
 Follow all the steps.
 If everything is successful, the configuration file will be saved to the sbremote_data.
 Setup container will remove automatically.
-5. Run `sudo docker run -d --name SBRemote --restart=unless-stopped --network=host -v sbremote_data:/data sbremote --run`.
+5. Run `sudo docker run -d --name SBRemote --restart=unless-stopped --network=host -v sbremote_data:/data sbremote_docker --run`.
 This will start Sponsorblock service with your config in sbremote_data volume.
 6. That's all!
 After sometime service will be alive.
 You can watch logs by `docker logs SBRemote` and report issues for some bugs.

 ## Limitations